 If none of the described alternatives to chill your Thai girl down works, you don’t have another choice but to simply run away.
 Running away doesn’t have to mean verbally, but physically!
 Yes you heard right Thai girls can get so furious and mad at you that you should run away from her.
 I had this situation twice during my first year in Bangkok.

-An Isaan girl twelve years older than me (I was 23) that I dated for five or six weeks always treated me like a small baby, especially while playing pool she tried to give me lessons and tell me that I don’t think ahead.
-That night in Gulliver’s Khaosan we were playing eachother at prime time, just on this single table where everyone watched at like 11pm.
+An Isaan girl twelve years older than me that I had dated for five or six weeks always treated me like a small baby, especially while playing pool she tried to give me lessons and tell me that I don’t think ahead.
+That night in Gulliver’s Khaosan we were playing each other at prime time, just on this single table where everyone watched at like 11pm.
 I won.
 As usual she couldn’t take it and again started with things like I was lucky and still have to learn a lot.
 We had some other differences as well but anyway, it wasn’t the first time that I told her that I have enough of her but this time I was serious and she knew it.
 I took my glass, went to the other end of the bar and after two minutes a girl started talking to me.
 She was quite cute so it didn’t take much to break the ice and have a nice conversation.
 After I saw my ex a couple of times watching us she actually took her bag and came to us.
 The other girl stepped away.
 My ex pointed her finger at me and started shouting mad things at me.
 Most of the people in the bar were watching the scene.
 I tried to calm her down according to plan A-D but it didn’t help, she was insane.
 At one point she stopped shouting, looked at me and all of a sudden, smashed her fist and sharp fingernails towards my face.
 Pretty surprised as something like this had never happened to me before, I could step back a little but not avoid her hurting me in the face, almost breaking my nose and smashing my RayBan glasses with the quick attack.
 Security ran to the spot and dragged her outside, she still furious.
-Of course I thought it was better to go home but as I walked outside she was standing right there, just waiting to attack and hit me again.
+Of course I thought it was better to go home but as I walked outside she was still standing right there, just waiting to attack and hit me again.
 I had to run back to the bar twice, looking for cover.
 At one point I asked the security to hold her for a moment.
-I ran to the taxi as quick as possible, yelled at him Huai Kwang (where I’ve been living) while she freed herself from the security and started to run after me and the driving taxi.
+I ran to the taxi as quickly as possible, yelled at him Huai Khwang (where I’ve been living) while she freed herself from the security and started to run after me and the driving taxi.